sameernadaf21/aps-portfolio/README.md

 ### 7. 🚀 *Warehouse Management System Implementation*

 #### USE CASE:
-Developing and implementing a Warehouse Management System (WMS) to streamline warehouse operations, improve inventory accuracy, and enhance order fulfillment.
+Developing and installing a Warehouse Management System (WMS) to streamline warehouse operations, increase inventory accuracy, and boost order fulfillment.

 #### CHALLENGES:
-Ensuring seamless integration with existing systems.
-Training staff to use the new system effectively.
+Ensuring smooth connection with existing systems.
+Training staff to use the new system efficiently.
 Maintaining data accuracy and real-time visibility of inventory.

 #### STRATEGIES USED:
 - *AVL Trees*: For efficient database indexing and retrieval.[code](./codes/7.md)